avine/node-treeview/README.md

    └─ endive.txt
 ```

-You have full control over how to render the tree.
+With the `pretty` helper you have full control over how to render the tree.

 ```ts
 import { TreeView } from 'node-treeview';